SpencerAung/spenceraung.me/src/blog/2019-07-29---creating-a-timer-component-in-react/index.md

 ---
 path: "/blog"
 date: "2019-07-29"
-title: "Creating a timer component in React"
+title: "Creating a time tracker in React"
 lang: "en"
 tags: ["JavaScript", "react", "beginner"]
 ---

+## Motivation

 How does a timer help you?
 Well, I don't know about you but it helps me in so many ways like -
 * making sure my meal is not burnt